Tea Drinkers vs. Coffee Drinkers: Statistics to Know in 2022

 (World Tea News)

-The worldwide consumption of tea has been on the rise.
-In 2021, 297 billion liters of tea were consumed worldwide.
-This is an increase of 63 billion liters since 2013.
+Global tea consumption has steadily increased.
+In 2021, 297 billion liters of tea were consumed worldwide—an increase of 63 billion liters since 2013.

 Tea Industry Statistics to Understand